-I have no new recommendations to make in this report but will include an update on two recommendations from previous reports that have yet to be fully implemented:
+I have no new recommendation to make in this report and will provide an update on two recommendations from previous reports that have yet to be fully implemented:

 - 1. I previously recommended that legislative provision be given to the new filtering rules for youth diversions which have been in place since 16th March 2020.
 I understand that a legislative provision has been drafted and will be put before the Assembly upon their return.
 In the interim I will continue to review the disclosure of youth diversions for specified offences on enhanced criminal record certificates where the applicant had reoffended after attaining the age of 18.
 This will ensure that Northern Ireland continues to comply with the ruling of the Supreme Court in R (on the application of P, G and W) (Respondents) v Secretary of State for the Home Department and Another (Appellants) [2019]. - 2.
-It was previously recommended that a review of the list of specified offences should be carried out.
-I recommended that consideration be given to the removal of minor matters but also that offences such as theft and fraud be included in the list of specified offences.
-It is offences such as these vulnerable victims are also likely to find themselves targets of in today's society.
-I understand that work on this recommendation is underway and I offer my assistance to AccessNI in this review.
+In my Annual Report dated 2019-2020 I recommended that a review of the list of specified offences should be carried out.
+I also recommended that consideration be given to the removal of minor matters and that offences such as theft and fraud be included in the list of specified offences.